 Waters Meet

 In the next area of the loop, there are a few bridges over the creek, and the trail becomes an ascent instead of a descent like the first part of the waterfall trail.
 In most places, there are very good rock stairs to help with the climb.
-Some of the areas can be steep and narrow, so we helped the kids to ensure they had good footing and were safe.
+Some of the areas can be steep and narrow, so we helped to ensure everyone had good footing and were safe.

 Midway Crevasse

 Once we completed the waterfall portion of the loop, the trail was an easy and flat hike back to the parking lot.
 One stop along the flat portion of the hike is the Midway Crevasse.
 It’s a rock grouping that has a narrow passage between them.
 People seemed to be stopping for a break in this area to admire the rocks.
-The kids were tired, so we pushed on and made it back to the car.

 Lake Jean